jonfreibr/WeatherAlerts/README.md

 ### Customization

-Update the dictionary at the top of the file to include the locations you want monitored.
+Update the dictionary in walerts.json to include the locations you want to monitor.